 Another safe veggie garden weed control method, solar sterilization is best done in the hottest summer months of July and August.
 Start by clearing the affected area of any weeds, by hand pulling them from their roots.

-Next, place some weed-suppressing landscape fabric or dark plastic fabric over the area, (don’t use clear plastic for this), which will attract the sun’s rays, heat, and sterilize the soil below.
+Next, place some dark plastic fabric over the area, (don’t use clear plastic for this), which will attract the sun’s rays, heat, and sterilize the soil below.

 The best herbicide vegetable garden weed control methods you can apply in the fall for gardens include:

-Designed to cover up to 900 square feet, Preen Weed Preventer is a pre-emergent weed killer and is safe to use for 200 established vegetables, shrubs, trees, and flowers.
-Further, it is easy to apply with its onsite flip-top applicator cap and can be applied anytime in the spring, summer, or fall.
+Designed to cover up to 2000 square feet (0.02 ha), Preen Weed Preventer is a pre-emergent weed killer and is safe to use for 200 established vegetables, shrubs, trees, and flowers.
+Further, it is easy to apply, and can be applied anytime in the spring, summer, or fall.